 Model Evaluation

-The primary performance metrics included R2, root mean square error (RMSE) and mean absolute percentage error (MAPE), estimated for each subject.
+The primary performance metrics included R2, root mean square error (RMSE), and mean absolute percentage error (MAPE), estimated for each subject.
 Bootstrap resampling across each metric was performed to estimate the mean performance of the model.
-These metrics were selected for their capacity to assess model capacity to predict the observed RRi and to quantify absolute and relative errors, thereby providing a comprehensive assessment across the varying scales of RRi dynamics, including resting baseline, peak decline, and recovery.

-Also, residual analysis was conducted to evaluate the model’s accuracy in capturing RRi dynamics.
+Also, residual analysis were conducted to evaluate the model’s accuracy in capturing RRi dynamics.
 Residuals were defined as the difference between observed and predicted RRi values.
 These residuals were analyzed for temporal structure and partial autocorrelation to ensure that no systematic patterns remained in the errors.
 This indicates that the model has sufficiently captured the underlying dynamics of the RRi response to exercise.

 Results